drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Automated Construction Approaches

-Designing molecules that assemble a set of disconnected functional groups in 3D is not a trivial task.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/automated-construction-approaches-e559116f'><i class='fa fa-play' aria-hidden='true'></i></button>Designing molecules that assemble a set of disconnected functional groups in 3D is not a trivial task.
 The purpose of de novo automated construction approaches is to find appropriate spacers to assemble these disconnected elements.
 These spacers are made of small units like atoms, functional groups or fragments.
 The solutions show alternatives for positioning the same key fragments and therefore provide structural diversity.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/5_1_0_1.jpg){: loading=lazy }